MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -OperatingSystemImageName

-Specifies an array of names of operating system images.
+Specify an array of OS image names to distribute.

 ```yaml
 Type: String[]